Hot Food Trends in Restaurant Catering

 Artisan Food and Drink

 Artisan food refers to foods that are produced in small batches.
-However, as there is no regulation on the term, you will see artisan thrown around by many large restaurant chains, like Panera Bread and even fast food chains like Wendy’s.
-Like local or organic foods, artisan has become a good marketing term.
-After all, a handcrafted sourdough baguette paired with an assortment of artisanal cheeses sounds rather decadent, compared to a plain old cheese and cracker platter.
+However, as there is no regulation on the term, you will see "artisan" thrown around by many large restaurant chains, such as Panera Bread and even fast food chains such as Wendy’s.
+Like local or organic foods, "artisan" has become a good marketing term.
+After all, a "handcrafted sourdough baguette paired with an assortment of artisanal cheeses" sounds rather decadent, compared to a plain old cheese-and-cracker platter.

-Local foods convey health, better taste and offer good marketing potential on menus.
-Local foods do offer some challenges.
-Fresh fruit and vegetables are not available all year round in many areas, making it hard to have a set menu of local foods.
+Local foods convey health and better taste and offer good marketing potential on menus.
+Local foods do offer some challenges, however Fresh fruit and vegetables are not available all year round in many areas, making it hard to have a set menu of local foods.
 However, this encourages a rotating menu of specials, allowing chefs to flex their creative muscles.

 One of the hottest trends in catering is offering menus inspired by the ethnic fusion of street food.
 From Mexican churros to Spanish tapas and Chinese dim sum, the more international a menu, the better.

 Whether it’s an allergy to wheat or a conscious choice, more people are opting out of gluten.
-There are many health benefits to going gluten free and it also serves as an opportunity to experiment with many alternative cooking ingredients like amaranth, cassava flour, and teff flour.
+There are many health benefits to going gluten-free, and it also serves as an opportunity to experiment with many alternative cooking ingredients such as amaranth, cassava flour, and teff flour.

 Cupcakes, mini wedding cakes, and bite-sized desserts are all hot trends for catered events.
 Even if you aren’t a baker, you can purchase delicate petit fours and other small desserts that are both good in quality and taste.